Razinkhan13/Preview-Naaas-Web-Application/README.md

-# NAAAS Holding Group — Web Application Preview
+# NAAAS Building and Venture BD — Web Application Preview

 A Next.js + Tailwind CSS base template for the **NAAAS Building and venture Bd** web application preview.